Quantum theory of molecular orientations: Symmetric rotational states

 where \(\Perm(\z,2\pi/3)=\nat(\perm{123})\) denotes the matrix that cyclically permutes the three nuclear-spin tensor factors.
 The swap \((\perm{23})\) of the 2nd and 3rd nuclei is performed by a \(\y\)-axis rotation by \(\pi\) [see Fig.~\ref{fA2:perrotation-symmetric}(d)].

 The rotations corresponding to the two generating permutations, \((\perm{123})\) and \((\perm{23})\), act on the asymmetric rotational states \eqref{eq:id-mom-asymmetric} as

 respectively.
 The asymmetric molecular states \(|\om\ket\) need to be superposed to yield states that transform according to the sign irrep [cf.\ the trivial-irrep states in Eq.~\eqref{eq:sulfur-trioxide-states}].
-The resulting rotational states of the species are
+The resulting rotational states of the isomer are

 where \(1\leq \k\leq \mult(\ell)\), and where the multiplicity is listed in \cite[Table 23.10]{altmann_point-group_1994}.